Creator Licensing: How to Get Influencer Content Usage Rights

 Repurposing influencer and user-generated content is a smart move for brands.
 That said, you need to be clear about influencer usage rights if you plan to do so.
 This section of your influencer agreement should cover:

-- Can content be repurposed by the brand (via whitelisting or branded content ads)?
+Can content be repurposed by the brand (via influencer whitelisting or otherwise)?

 The length of an influencer campaign can range anywhere from a few weeks to ongoing, always-on promotions.
 You may plan to work for influencers indefinitely which is totally fine.
 Just make sure your contact covers: